health savings account (HSA)

 The health plan that pairs with an HSA

 So if you’re buying your own health insurance (as opposed to getting it from an employer), you’ll find them among Bronze, Silver, and even Gold plans, both on and off the exchange.
-And these plans are available nearly everywhere: For 2021, CMS reported that more than 99 percent of enrollees in states that use HealthCare.gov would have access to HSA-qualified health plans, up from 97 percent in 2020.
+These plans are available nearly everywhere.

 But since the maximum out-of-pocket limits on HSA-qualified plans are lower than the maximum allowable out-of-pocket limits on other plans (and the difference is growing with time), there will typically be some non-HSA-qualified plans (with higher out-of-pocket exposure) that have lower premiums than the available HSA-qualified plans.
 So while an HSA-qualified plan will typically be among the lower-priced plans available, it won’t necessarily be the lowest-cost plan available.